 Around that same time, Pennsylvania Northeast Resource Conservation and Development (PNERCD) was having some success emulating European technologies that had been in use for decades to burn heating pellets made from grass, much like wood pellets familiar in America.
 PNERCD began to teach local farmers how to grow and pelletize warm-season grasses, and, in 2008, obtained a grant to build a mobile pelletizer.
 A series of workshops throughout the region generated interest, not only in the possibilities for residential use, but also for larger scale business and municipal use.
 Lancaster Farming reported that, in 2009, the Benton School District, in Columbia County, installed a boiler system that burned 210 tons of briquettes produced on site from switchgrass grown locally with minimal fertilizer and water.
 The district estimated that it would save more than 25,000 gallons of fuel oil, and $60,000, each year by consuming less than two-hundred acres of switchgrass purchased mostly from farmers within ten miles of the school.
 State funding and support from the USDA’s Natural Resources Conservation Service (NRCS) was critical for the $2.1 million project, plus loans that were projected for payback within thirteen years.

 For John Parke and NJ Audubon, here was a solution that could save two birds with one stone.
 Warm-season grasses could provide much-needed habitat for threatened species, as well as an easily sustainable biofuel with a BTU rating similar to that of hardwood.
 Warm-season grass is an efficient and fast-growing solar energy collector that stores enormous amounts of carbon in their root systems that reached deep into the soil, holding it together.
 It is a perennial crop with minimal costs for planting, flood and drought resistant, and arable with big machines requiring minimal trips across the field for cutting and baling.
-Best of all, burning warm-season grass is 90% emission free.
+Best of all, burning warm-season grass may reduce emissions by as much as 90 percent.

 At the same time, orchid grower, Arie Van Vugt, was looking for ways to save on his huge heating bill in the giant greenhouses at Plainview Growers in Allamuchy.
 He brought back a team from Europe to set up a biomass furnace with a small pelletizer and demonstrated that, at a larger scale, the system was efficient and had great potential.
 The problem was, who was going to pelletize to supply a bigger market?
 Van Vugt again made a sizable investment, this time in a reliable industrial-scale pelletizer.
 He also had storage sufficient for the large amounts of hay that would come off the fields.
 What remained to be found was the market.
 Thus far, the only happy customer was Plainview Growers.